llvm/llvm-project/llvm/docs/LangRef.rst

     as :ref:`Non-Integral Pointer Type <nointptrtype>` s.
 The ``0`` address space cannot be specified as non-integral.

+Unless explicitly stated otherwise, on every specification that specifies an alignment, the value of the alignment must be in the range [1,2^16) and must be a power of two times the width of a byte.
 On every specification that takes a ``<abi>:<pref>``, specifying the ``<pref>`` alignment is optional.
 If omitted, the preceding ``:`` should be omitted too and ``<pref>`` will be equal to ``<abi>``.